danilodelucio/DL_Blender_B2B/README.md

 <br>![DragAndDrop_templates_v001_](https://github.com/user-attachments/assets/bbcfd655-84cc-463d-a03b-ca0a740ca1f0)

+> [!TIP]
-<br> Alternatively, click one of these setups (located in the Nuke folder here on this GitHub page), then click "copy raw file" on the right side of the screen and paste it into your Nuke.
+> Alternatively, click one of these setups (located in the Nuke folder here on this GitHub page), then click "copy raw file" on the right side of the screen and paste it into your Nuke.

 ![image](https://github.com/user-attachments/assets/03fd757e-b595-437d-b8b1-3ae285d7b409)

 > _These Nuke setups use Stamps.
 You don't need to have it installed, but if you want to, you can download it [here](https://www.nukepedia.com/gizmos/other/stamps)._

----

-<h1>Installing ⚙️</h1>
+<br><h1>Installing ⚙️</h1>

 Click on the green button and download the zip file.